Last Updated on November 15, 2025

 Take the casserole out of the oven after 30 minutes and sprinkle about half of the 6-ounce can of fried onions on top.
 Use tongs to lift and fold the onions into the casserole.
 Then, sprinkle the remaining French Fried Onions on top.

-Place the casserole back into the oven and bake uncovered for 5 minutes for the onions to start to get golden brown and get fragrant and Crispy.
+Place the casserole back into the oven and bake uncovered for 5 to 10 minutes.
+The onions will start to turn golden brown, fragrant, and Crispy.

 Additional Recipe Tips